richfitz/storr/README.md

 * cached in-memory copies that might be faster to retrieve than on-disk copies
 * content-addressable storage, storing and retrieving potentially fewer copies of identical data
+* Indexable serialisation of list-like objects allow random access reads and writes (suitable for breaking objects up for use across a distributed computing environment).
 * Pluggable backends - currently
   - environment (memory)
   - rds (disk)